- 2017 Holidays

 - Cots and child beds are unlikely to be the latest model and will have been used by others.

 - Bathrooms have a bath (usually with shower attachment) and shower rooms have a shower.
-Neither include a wc unless stated.
+Neither includes a WC unless stated.

 - Gardens are usually informal, with grassy areas instead of neat manicured lawns.
 If they are enclosed, the description tells you.